partykit/partykit/apps/blog/src/content/blog/introducing-starter-kits.md

   Text editor starter using Yjs
 ```

-Let’s go through what’s there.
+Let’s dive into all five!

-## ⚠️ These starters are for new projects
+## 🗣️ These starters are for new projects

 These starters are for new PartyKit projects, and for example code.
 If you already have a project, see the docs for [how to add PartyKit to an existing project](https://docs.partykit.io/add-to-existing-project/).